ReadyResearchers-2023-24/JackTurner-Artifact/docs/README.md

 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Navigate to the `src` folder `cd src`
 4. Execute the `run_all_scripts.py` file: `python3 run_all_scripts.py`
-5. Execute the `gpt.py` script: `python3 gpt.py`
-6. Results will be displayed in the command line and stored in the `data` folder under the name: `gpt_prediction.csv`
+5. Results will be displayed in the command line and stored in the `data` folder under the name: `gpt_prediction.csv`